Connectedness

 Proof:

-given an open cover of \(F(X)\), its preimages cover \(X\), a finite subcollection covers \(X\) by
+Given an open cover of \(F(X)\), its preimages cover \(X\), a finite subcollection covers

-compactness, and the corresponding images cover \(F(X)\).
-(2) Applying (1) with \(Y = \mathbb{R}\),
+\(X\) by compactness, and the corresponding images cover \(F(X)\).

-the image \(f(X)\) is a compact subset of \(\mathbb{R}\), hence closed and bounded by Heine–Borel;
+(2) Applying (1) with \(Y = \mathbb{R}\), the image \(f(X)\) is a compact subset of

-a closed bounded subset of \(\mathbb{R}\) contains its supremum and infimum, which are the attained
+\(\mathbb{R}\) contains its supremum and infimum, which are the attained maximum and minimum.

 extreme value theorem.

-(3) An open cover of a finite union \(K_1 \cup \cdots \cup K_m\) covers each \(K_j\); extracting a
+(3) An open cover of a finite union \(K_1 \cup \cdots \cup K_m\) covers each \(K_j\).

-finite subcover for each and taking the union of these finitely many finite families gives a finite
+Extracting a finite subcover for each and taking the union of these finitely many finite

-subcover of the whole.
-(4) For each \(x \in K\), the Hausdorff condition together with compactness of
+(4) For each \(x \in K\), the Hausdorff condition together with compactness of \(L\) yields

-\(U_x \ni x\) and \(W_x \supseteq L\); the sets \(\{U_x\}_{x \in K}\) cover \(K\), a finite subfamily
+argument below.
+The sets \(\{U_x\}_{x \in K}\) cover \(K\), a finite subfamily

 \(U_{x_1}, \ldots, U_{x_k}\) covers \(K\), and \(U = \bigcup_i U_{x_i}\),

 \(V = \bigcap_i W_{x_i}\) are disjoint open sets separating \(K\) and \(L\).
-(5) If \(K\) is closed in

-the compact space \(X\) and \(\{U_\alpha\}\) is an open cover of \(K\) by sets open in \(X\), then
+(5) If \(K\) is closed in the compact space \(X\) and \(\{U_\alpha\}\) is an open cover of

-\(\{U_\alpha\} \cup \{X \setminus K\}\) is an open cover of \(X\); a finite subcover, with
+\(K\) by sets open in \(X\), then \(\{U_\alpha\} \cup \{X \setminus K\}\) is an open cover of

-\(X \setminus K\) discarded, covers \(K\).
-Clause (6) is the separate theorem below.
-(7) In a metric
+\(X\).
+A finite subcover, with \(X \setminus K\) discarded, covers \(K\).
+Clause (6) is the

-space a compact set is covered by the balls of radius \(1\) about its points; a finite subcover bounds
+(7) In a metric space a compact set is covered by the balls of radius \(1\) about its points,

-it.
 (8) and (9) for products and quotients are the topological counterparts of the corresponding

-clauses for connectedness; the finite product case is the special case of
+clauses for connectedness.
+The finite product case is the special case of

 Tychonoff's theorem